chrisstanarsenault/tweeter-1/README.md

 # Tweeter Project

-Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+Tweeter is a simple, single-page Twitter clone made up to build up and practice my front-end skills with HTML, CSS, JS, jQuery and AJAX, as well as my backend-skills using Node, Express and MongoDB.

 ## Getting Started